dirandad/lightcamera-openipc/L620/steinel-l620-sc.md

 ### create a backup

-Using u-boot and a sd card, it is possible to make a backup of the original firmware.
+Using u-boot with the serial console and a sd card, it is possible to make a backup of the original firmware.

 ```